JuliaKleber/MeineRezepte/README.md

 This is a React application for managing and searching recipes.

 Since this app is intended for my personal use only, user authentication has been omitted for simplicity.
 Instead of using a regular database, I store the recipes in a simple JSON file.
-This means the recipes don't have unique IDs.
-As the recipes have no IDs, the recipe name has to be unique, as I use the name as the identifier.
-A check for uniqueness of the name is implemented, when adding a new recipe.
-This should not be an issue, as the app is intended for a single user only.
+As a result, the recipes don't have unique IDs.
+Given that recipes lack IDs, the recipe name serves as the unique identifier.
+A check for name uniqueness is implemented when adding a new recipe.
+The requirement for unique names shouldn't be an issue since the app is designed for a single user.

 ## Features